zjunlp/DeepKE/README.md

 **Step2** Create a virtual environment using `Anaconda` and enter it.<br>

-We also provide dockerfile source code, you can create your own image, which is located in the `docker` folder.
+We also provide dockerfile source code, which is located in the `docker` folder, to help users create their own mirrors.

 ```bash
 conda create -n deepke python=3.8